-There are many resources online available to all business owners, but few of them are as crucial and readily available as a Google My Business profile.
+There are many resources online available to all business owners, but few of them are as crucial and readily available as a Google Business Profile profile.
 Users make an average of 3.5 billion searches on Google’s search engine.
-Being listed as a business in Google’s information index allows your dental practice to pop-up on the radar of potential patients who need your dental health services.
+Being listed as a business in Google’s information index allows your dental practice to pop up on the radar of potential patients who need your dental health services.

 You could, and should, imagine a search engine as a very committed librarian who is determined to get you exactly what you need.
 When you are searching for any information, you may not always know all the details, but you do know some of the general aspects.
 When you tell your search engine what it is you want to find, a hidden algorithm kicks into action and starts browsing all indexed data for matches that resemble your description.

-Creating a Dental Health Google My Business listing
+Creating a Dental Health Google Business Profile listing

 Creating these profiles is necessary if you want to develop a good dental marketing campaign for your dental practice.
 Remember that if you don’t have an online presence, you will seriously limit how potential patients can find your practice (we are not saying it’s like shooting yourself on the foot, but we’re also not not saying it).
 Because it’s a really easy step anyone can take when looking to improve their business’ performance, we want you to know that even if there are professionals out there who can help you with this, there’s no reason you shouldn’t be able to get started on your own first.

-Categorizing is essential for your Google My Business profile
+Categorizing is essential for your Google Business Profile profile

 Everything starts when you sign in with the Google account used to manage your dental practice’s profiles online.
 Go to google.com/business and enter your credentials.
 Managing your dental practice’s profile starts by categorizing your business as a dental health service provider.
 Make sure that the primary category you choose fits the service you provide to the communities in your area.
 You could also add categories that better describe medical specializations such as: